stevenmiller888/mind/Readme.md

 ## Features

-- Vectorized - uses a matrix implementation to efficiently process training data
+- Vectorized - uses a matrix implementation to process training data
-- Transformable - apply transforms so you can pass in diverse datasets
 - Configurable - allows you to customize the network topology
 - Pluggable - download/upload minds that have already learned